 Terms and Conditions

-The Law Society of Ireland’s Diploma Centre reserves the right to change the courses being offered, and course prices may be subject to change.
+The Diploma Centre reserves the right to change the courses being offered, and course prices may be subject to change.
 Every effort has been made to ensure that the information contained in these pages is accurate and up to date.
 We cannot guarantee that places will be available for any particular course.
 In the unlikely event that the Diploma Centre needs to cancel or reschedule a course, all fees are fully refundable.

 Course participant cancellations will only be accepted if submitted in writing no later than two weeks before the start of the course.
 Refunds may be subject to an administration charge.
 Fees will not be refunded once the course has started.
 Course fees are non-transferable.